Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 into the industry.

-years for us to figure out on their own.
+of years for us to figure out on our own.

 And then within a year, about a year,

-you know, pay per click was random for us.
+Pay per click was random for us, really.

 that we were going to, have a catalog,